-The Corvair Preservation Foundation (CPF) is a non-profit foundation which is dedicated to preserving and promoting the history of the Corvair.
+The Corvair Preservation Foundation (CPF) - an affiliate of the Corvair Society of America - is a non-profit foundation which is dedicated to preserving and promoting the history of the Corvair.
 Established to preserve Corvair automotive history, the Mission of the Corvair Preservation Foundation is to document all aspects of Corvair history and to preserve significant Corvair artifacts for the enjoyment and education of the public.
 Donations to the CPF are tax-deductible.

 Opened March 2009, the Chevrolet Hall of Fame Museum includes a large collection of some of Detroit's finest American-made iron (and fiberglass) from Chevrolet.
 On display is an extensive collection of Chevrolet's hottest cars and memorabilia from the 1920s thru today, including race cars, Indianapolis pace cars, and show cars.